PexArt-web/PexArt-web/README.md

 - **Firebase**
 - **GitHub**
 - **Figma**
+- **EJS**
+- **Express**

 I am constantly learning and updating my knowledge to stay at the forefront of the rapidly evolving web development landscape.
-Currently, I am delving into Node.js to deepen my understanding of backend development.
+Currently, I am delving into Node.js and Express to deepen my understanding of backend development.

 ## What I'm Up To